 Take note, verbal communication is a key for this relationship to work.
 Open up and be heard, express yourself truthfully.
 Non-verbal communication should also be observed because it can help you in determining if the other person is uncomfortable during the situation.
-In fact, non-verbal actions is known to give out signs on how the person feels.
+In fact, non-verbal actions are known to give out signs on how the person feels.

 About Michael Webb

-Michael Webb is a best-selling author of ‘The Romantic’s Guide’ which is an international bestseller in multiple languanges and in its 10th printing.
+Michael Webb is a best-selling author of ‘The Romantic’s Guide’ which is an international bestseller in multiple languages and in its 10th printing.
 He has also published 18 books, that received positive reviews from readers.

 The Book ‘1000 Questions for Couples’ is only $27!
 There will also be a free E-book of ‘101 Romantic Ideas’ and ‘The Newlyweds Guide To a Happy Marriage’.
-Not only that, there is a 60-day money back guarantee if you were not satisfied of the book.
+Not only that, there is a 60-day money back guarantee if you were not satisfied with the book.